06 – Buildings, Energy Use + Carbon

 Balancing authorities often use cost determining which power plants to use.
 Data Analytics, including weather forecasts help them project the minute-by-minute energy use days ahead of time so they can match demand with supply.

 - Baseload generation typically runs full capacity 24 hours a day.
-They are relatively inexpensive to operate but take take around a day (coal) or a week (nuclear) to turn on and off.
+They are relatively inexpensive to operate but can take around a day (coal) or a week (nuclear) to turn on and off.
 As intermittent renewables become more common, baseload generation is becoming less prevalent.
 Common types: Nuclear, Coal.

 - Intermittent generation runs whenever weather conditions are powering renewables (primarily solar and wind), but the power generation cannot be increased by grid operators.
 This type is very cheap to operate since there is no fuel input, so it is rarely turned off (called curtailment).
 Intermittent generation requires electricity storage, dispatchable generation, or a transmission network that supplies a large geographic region to maintain grid consistency.
 Common types: Solar, Wind.